The Power of Consumer Brands Podcasts in Experiential Marketing

 — Michael Barbaro, Host of The Daily

-4. Podcasts are immersive
+4. Podcasts Are Immersive

-“Community.
-It’s a word – if not the word – that the podcasting industry was built on.
+Community.
+It’s a word—if not the word—that the podcasting industry was built on.
 Creators and listeners found a place to connect with people, no matter how far away, who are interested and passionate about the same thing as them.
-And not in a quick high-five kind of way, but in a way that connects people with long, deep, meaningful conversations.”
+And not in a quick high-five kind of way, but in a way that connects people with long, deep, meaningful conversations.

 — Voxnest, 2019 Report The State of the Podcast Universe

-Sephora, one of the world’s largest personal care and beauty stores in the world, took their XM to the next level by launching a podcast with Girlboss Radio to celebrate a special production collection.
-The #LIPSTORIES podcast was launched to celebrate Sephora’s collection (also called #LIPSTORIES) of 40 lipsticks that were inspired by real-life stories.
-This podcast flew to the top of the fashion and beauty Apple podcast charts.
+We’ve seen this alluring connection happen firsthand when we launched the podcast for Saje Natural Wellness and paired it with an in-store activation.
+Saje wasn’t the only one to take this route.
+Sephora, one of the world’s largest personal care and beauty stores, took their XM to the next level by launching a podcast with Girlboss Radio to celebrate a special production collection.
+The #LIPSTORIES podcast was launched to celebrate Sephora’s collection (also called #LIPSTORIES) of 40 lipsticks inspired by real-life stories.
+This podcast quickly reached the top of the fashion and beauty Apple podcast charts.

 Have you personally ever experienced Virtual Reality (VR)?
 On a consumer level, it actually dates all the way back to 1995 with Nintendo’s Virtual Boy, meaning it’s been waiting for mass-market adoption for over 25 years.
 And despite major advances in hardware, software, and overall creativity, it has yet to really catch on.